ydahal1/ydahal1/jokes.md

-An apple a day keeps the bullies away.
-If you throw it hard enough.
+My sister bet me $15 that I couldn't build a car out of spaghetti.
+You should have seen the look on her face as I drove pasta.

 [
-Thu Jul 24 00:30:54 UTC 2025
+Fri Jul 25 00:31:06 UTC 2025
  ]